cfreer/PerfectTeam/README.md

 cd client
 ```

 Install the latest version of Node from [Nodejs.org](https://nodejs.org/en/).
-Once Node is installed, run the following command in the root directory:
+Once Node is installed, run the following command in the client directory:
 ```
 npm install
 ```